ozzycore/linux-tutorial/linuxcourse/linux-essentials/cli.rst

 ~~~~~~~~
 #.
 Explain the difference between Physical, Local Pseudo and Remote Pseudo TTY.
 #. ssh is example to which kind of TTY?
 #.
-How many physical consoles exsists in a Linux enironment?
+How many physical consoles exsist in a Linux environment?
 #.
 Which shortcut can you use to bring up the physical TTY?
 #.
 Run the tty command and explain it's output.
 #.
-What the meaning of the number of files in the /dev/pts directory?
+What is the meaning of the number of files in the /dev/pts directory?

 The Command Line
 ~~~~~~~~~~~~~~~~